L Type a

 Designed in late 1925, the 1926 Lea-Francis range saw a number of modifications being made to the chassis design.
 The newly designated J, K, L, M and N types kept the quarter elliptic rear springs, hand-brake operating on the transmission and cone clutch of the earlier models, but with improvements such as stiffer rear cross-members and improved rear spring mounting.
 All models, except the G Type, now came with four wheel brakes as standard.

-The L Type was Lea-Francis’ first really sporting car built in significant numbers.
-Referred to as the 12/50 Brooklands Sports Model, the L Type had a high compression cylinder head, two Solex carburettors and a “Brooklands” camshaft, and were guaranteed to do 70mph.
-A Dewandre brake servo assisted the bringing of this sportting motor car to a stop and Hartford shock-absorbers on all four corners aided road holding.
+The L Type was Lea-Francis’ first real sports car built in significant numbers.
+The frame, while in dimension the same as that fitted to the J-Type etc., was lightened and designed to take lighter style bodies than the J, M and N-Types etc. Referred to as the 12/50 Brooklands Sports Model, the Meadows 4ED in the L Type had a high compression cylinder head, two carburettors (usually Solex) and a “Brooklands” camshaft, and the cars were guaranteed to do 70mph.
+A Dewandre brake servo assisted the bringing of this sporting motor car to a stop and Hartford shock absorbers on all four corners aided road holding.

 We know everybody knows websites use cookies, but the law requires we interfere with your browsing and put a box here so you can tell us you know and permit us to use the cookies so the site functions as it should.